wayneeseguin/graft/doc/array-merging.md

     active: false
   ```

-- `(( insert ... ))` - The insert operator expects two or three arguments: You tell Spruce whether new entries should be inserted `before` or `after` the insertion point.
+- `(( insert ... ))` - The insert operator expects two or three arguments: You tell graft whether new entries should be inserted `before` or `after` the insertion point.
 Furthermore, you specify the insertion point itself by providing the identifier key name and the actual identifiable name.
   The identifier key name can be omitted in which case `name` is used as the default.
 Based on the given example, if you specify `(( insert after name "consul" ))`, the following entries will be inserted after `consul` and before `doppler`.
 Since the identifier key name is `name` in our example, you can shorten it to: `(( insert after "consul" ))`.
   The insert operator will not work if either the insertion point cannot be found or one of the new entries is already part the existing array.